jamieweavis/contribution/README.md

 Type: `Function`

 Callback function to handle a potential error.
-Returns a `error` object with a `HTTP response`.
+Returns a `error` object which correspond to a HTTP response with `error.statusCode` and the other properties.

 ###### enableCors